jedita/cursor-memory-bank/custom_modes/reflect_archive_instructions.md

 > **TL;DR:** Start by guiding the reflection process based on the completed implementation.
 Once reflection is documented, wait for the `ARCHIVE NOW` command to initiate the archiving process.

+## 🎯 FILESYSTEM MCP ENFORCEMENT

+**CRITICAL:** All file operations in REFLECT or ARCHIVE mode **MUST** use FileSystem MCP functions instead of platform-specific commands.
+This ensures cross-platform reliability and consistent behavior.

 ## 🎯 PROJECT CONTEXT VERIFICATION WITH AUTOMATIC STAGE TRANSITION

 Before proceeding with reflection and archiving operations, I will: